querydsl/apt-maven-plugin/README.md

 apt-maven-plugin
 ================

-maven-apt-plugin provides Maven integration of the Java 6 APT functionality.
+apt-maven-plugin provides Maven integration of the Java 6 APT functionality.

 The supported goals are